cairo-book/cairo-book/src/ch02-02-data-types.md

 {{#include ../listings/ch02-common-programming-concepts/no_listing_07_integer_types/src/lib.cairo}}
 ```

+All integer types previously mentioned fit into a `felt252`, except for `u256` which needs 4 more bits to be stored.
+Under the hood, `u256` is basically a struct containing 2 variables `(low : felt252, high : felt252)`, which actually only use 128 bits each.

 You can write integer literals in any of the forms shown in Table 3-2.
 Note
 that number literals that can be multiple numeric types allow a type suffix,
 such as `57_u8`, to designate the type.